astronomer/docs/learn/airflow-dbt.md

 ## Step 4: Write your Airflow DAG

-The DAG you'll write uses Cosmos to create tasks from existing dbt models.
-You can add upstream and downstream tasks to embed the dbt project within other actions in your data ecosystem.
+The DAG you'll write uses Cosmos to create tasks from existing dbt models and the [PostgresOperator](https://registry.astronomer.io/providers/apache-airflow-providers-postgres/versions/latest/modules/PostgresOperator) to query a table that was created.
+You can add more upstream and downstream tasks to embed the dbt project within other actions in your data ecosystem.

 1. In your `dags` folder, create a file called `my_simple_dbt_dag.py`.